vaites/php-apache-tika/README.md

 * Apache Tika versions prior to 1.19 are not supported
     * Use [1.x](https://github.com/vaites/php-apache-tika/tree/1.x) version for 1.18 and older
-    * use [0.x](https://github.com/vaites/php-apache-tika/tree/0.x) version for 1.14 and older
+    * Use [0.x](https://github.com/vaites/php-apache-tika/tree/0.x) version for 1.14 and older
-* PHP minimum requirement is 8.0 or greater
+* PHP minimum requirement is 8.0
     * Use [1.x](https://github.com/vaites/php-apache-tika/tree/1.x) version for 7.4 and older
     * Use [0.x](https://github.com/vaites/php-apache-tika/tree/0.x) version for 7.1 and older
 * `$client->getRecursiveMetadata()` returns an array as expected